cconover/wp-fragmention/readme.txt

 == Description ==

-WP Fragmentio is a plugin to add Jonathan Neal's [Fragmentions script](https://github.com/chapmanu/fragmentions) to WordPress.
+WP Fragmention is a plugin to add Jonathan Neal's [Fragmentions script](https://github.com/chapmanu/fragmentions) to WordPress.

 == Installation ==